Rajangshu/resume_analysis_nekko/README.md

 Replace with your actual API key and database URI as needed.

-🤝 Contributing
+🤝 Contributing:
 Pull requests and issue suggestions are welcome!

 👨‍💼 Author
 Rajangshu Kumar

-📧 Email: rajangshu.kumar@example.com
+📧 Email: rajangshukumar@gmail.com

 🔗 GitHub: github.com/Rajangshu